 Alpha-glucosidase deficiency.This is a complete or partial lack of the enzyme needed to break down glycogen and to convert it into glucose.

 Arteriovenous malformation (AVM).
-This is an abnormal link between an artery and a vein.
+This is an abnormal tangle of blood vessels connecting arteries and veins.

 Ehlers-Danlos syndrome.
-This is a connective tissue problem (less common).
+This is a connective tissue disorder that causes fragile blood vessels.

 Fibromuscular dysplasia.
 This is an artery disease that most often affects the medium and large arteries of young to middle-aged women.